gurrenm3/BTD-Mod-Helper/Documentation/BTD_Mod_Helper.Api.ModContent.md

 ## ModContent.Name Property

-(Cross-Game compatible) The name that will be at the end of the ID for this ModContent, by default the class name
+The name that will be at the end of the ID for this ModContent, by default the class name

 ```csharp
 public virtual string Name { get; }